About the programme

 You may be offered prerequisite studies that should be completed during a summer school in order to qualify for admission to the master’s programmes in: Social Entrepreneurship and Management, Spatial Design and Society and Nordic Urban Planning Studies.

 You have to pass the prerequisite studies before the semester start in order to be allowed to start on the master's programme.
 The prerequisite studies consist of 1 summer course of 10 ECTS.
-The course will be within philosophy of science and qualitative methodology.
-Your letter of admission will state the exact course that you are required to take.
+The course will be within philosophy of science and relevant scientific methodology.
+Your letter of admission will state the exact course that you are required to take, depending on the programme that you have been admitted to.

 See descriptions of the individual courses in RUC’s course catalog - study.ruc.dk - under the category 'summer school'.